ISnackable/isnackable.me/README.md

   ISnackable Personal Site
 </h1>

-A personal site created with Gatsby as the frontend framework and Sanity.io and the headless content management system.
+A personal site created with Gatsby as the frontend framework and Sanity.io as the headless content management system.

 ## Authors